Architecture, Master of (MArch)

 How you'll learn

-It is a modular course based on design project work, supported by lectures and seminars that examine the theoretical, practical and material dimensions of architecture.
+Your project work will be accompanied by lectures and seminars examining the theoretical, practical and material dimensions of architecture.

 Depending on your modules, you'll be assessed through a combination of: